JinhuiYE/SignCL/README.md

 bash examples/scripts.sh
 ```

 This script will execute the training and evaluation process, demonstrating how to integrate the `SignCL` loss function into the GFSLT-VLP framework.
-We also included our double-check `results` and `log.txt` on the CSL-Daily dataset (see `example/GFSLT-VLP/out/*`).
+We also included our self-reproduced `results` and `log.txt` on the CSL-Daily dataset (see `example/GFSLT-VLP/out/*`).

 ## Citation